FreeTax/Flutter-division-with-carry/README.md

 ## Getting Started

-This project is created with Flutter.
+This project was created with Flutter.
 If you dont know what is Flutter take a lock at [this](https://flutter.dev)